BerndHagen/MetaEdit-Plus-Smart-Tag-Editor/README.md

 - Write Tags only writes files that have been modified
 - Remove Tags only affects the currently selected file
 - Auto-Tag applies results only to the file where it was initiated

+> **Note:** In Per-File Mode, all fields are written including empty ones.
+Clearing a field and writing tags will remove that metadata from the file.

 **Context Menu:** In Per-File Mode, right-click on the file list to access:
 - **Copy Metadata:** Copies all metadata fields and thumbnail from the selected file